nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ```

  * _path_: The portal base path (Default: /portal)
- * _adminApp_: The admin to use (Default: /Mashroom Portal Admin App)
+ * _adminApp_: The admin to use (Default: Mashroom Portal Admin App)
  * _defaultTheme_: The default theme if none is selected in the site or page configuration (Default: Mashroom Portal Default Theme)
  * _defaultLayout_: The default layout if none is selected in the site or page configuration (Default: Mashroom Portal Default Layouts 1 Column)
- * _warnBeforeAuthenticationExpiresSec_: Defines when the the Portal should start to warn that the authentication is about to expire
+ * _warnBeforeAuthenticationExpiresSec_: The time when the Portal should start to warn that the authentication is about to expire (Default: 120)
- * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (use with care)
+ * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (Default: false)
- * _defaultProxyConfig_: Optinal default http proxy config for portal apps (see below the documentation of *portal-app* plugins).
+ * _defaultProxyConfig_: Optional default http proxy config for portal apps (see below the documentation of *portal-app* plugins).
    The *restrictToRoles* here cannot be removed per app, but apps can define other roles that are also allowed to access a proxy.

 ## Browser support